melissawen/melissawen.github.io/2023-12-11-amd-display-debugging-tips.md

 ## Investigating the relevant driver code:

-6. Check code of a specific DC HW family: the relevant code resides in a directory named after the DC number.
+6. Narrow the code inspection down to one DC HW family: the relevant code resides in a directory named after the DC number.
 For example, the DCN 3.0.1 driver code is located at `drivers/gpu/drm/amd/display/dc/dcn301`.
+   We all know that the AMD's shared code is huge and you can use these boundaries to rule out codes unrelated to your issue.

 7. Newer families may inherit code from older ones: you can find dcn301 using code from dcn30, dcn20, dcn10 files.
 It's crucial to verify which hooks and